raidsb/python/tutorials/python_cheat_sheet.md

 https://www.ubuntupit.com/best-python-libraries-and-packages-for-beginners/
 https://github.com/brohrer/pacemaker # For controlling time per iteration loop in Python.

+## structuring a python project
+Project Root Directory
+requirements.txt: Lists project dependencies. setup.py: (Optional) For packaging and distribution.
+tests: Directory containing test cases.
+docs: Directory for project documentation.
+src: Directory for source code.
+module1: Python module containing functions or classes.
+module2: Another Python module.
+scripts: Directory for executable scripts.
+config: Directory for configuration files.
+Additional Considerations:
+Version control: Use Git or other version control systems.
+Virtual environments: Isolate project dependencies using tools like venv or virtualenv.
+Style guides: Adhere to Python's PEP 8 style guide for consistency.
+Linting: Use tools like flake8 or pylint to check code quality.
+Testing: Write comprehensive unit and integration tests.
+Example Project Structure:

+my_project/
+├── requirements.txt
+├── setup.py
+├── tests/
+│   ├── test_module1.py
+│   └── test_module2.py
+├── src/
+│   ├── module1.py
+│   └── module2.py
+├── scripts/
+│   └── run_script.py
+├── config/
+│   └── config.json
+└── README.md
+Key points:

+Separate code, tests, and configuration for better organization.
+Use a requirements.txt file to manage dependencies effectively.
+Consider using a setup.py file for packaging and distribution.
+Implement a testing framework like pytest or unittest.
+Write clear and informative documentation.
+By following these guidelines, you can create Python projects that are easy to understand, maintain, and collaborate on.

+--- Selenium test
+Selenium Tests Within the Tests Folder
+Absolutely, your Selenium test scripts should reside within the tests folder of your Python project.
+This aligns with the standard project structure and promotes better organization.

+Here's a breakdown of how your project structure might look:

+project_name/
+├── requirements.txt
+├── setup.py
+├── tests/
+│   ├── functional_tests/
+│   │   ├── test_login.py
+│   │   └── test_search.py
+│   ├── unit_tests/
+│   │   ├── test_utils.py
+│   │   └── test_models.py
+│   └── selenium_tests/
+│       ├── test_login_page.py
+│       └── test_search_results.py
+├── src/
+│   ├── ...
+├── ...
+functional_tests: Contains tests for user interactions and workflows.
+unit_tests: Includes unit tests for individual functions or classes.
+selenium_tests: Houses your Selenium-based test scripts for web application testing.
+Additional considerations:

+Test data: You might have a separate data folder within the tests directory to store test data.
+Test configuration: Create a config or settings file within the tests directory to store test environment details.
+Reporting: Consider using frameworks like pytest-html or allure to generate test reports.
+By following this structure, you maintain a clear separation between your test code and the main project code, improving project organization and maintainability.

 ## Concepts:
 * What is python? main features of python language?
 Python is a general-purpose, high-level, interpreted language.
 It has fewer syntactic constructions compared to other languages.